graeme-a-stewart/graeme-a-stewart.github.io/misc.md

 ### Underused Words

 A [list of words](https://wordwarriors.wayne.edu/list) in English that deserve to be better known and more often used.
 Pick one each week and try to use it!

+### The Singular *They*

+*They* can be perfectly used as a gender neutral singular pronoun in English.
+In fact this use dates all the way back to the 14th Century, according to [Wikipedia](https://en.wikipedia.org/wiki/Singular_they).